News From the College

 A draft submission has been prepared, and it will go to the Councils of all of the Working Group colleges for their approval.
 The Working Group anticipates making the submission to government in summer 2016.
 We’ll be sure to post the submission at that time, so please check back in for more updates.

 The purpose of the Jurisprudence tool is to help registered opticians acquire knowledge about the laws, standards, and guidelines that affect opticianry in Ontario.
-As part of the College’s Quality Assurance (QA) program, all registered opticians must successfully complete the tool every three years.
+As part of the College's Quality Assurance (QA) program, all registered opticians must successfully complete Chapter 1: Professional Boundaries and Sexual Abuse Prevention of the tool every three years.

-The Jurisprudence Tool consists of a handbook and an online multiple choice test, which will help members develop ways to prevent the crossing of professional boundaries, including those related to sexual abuse.
+The Jurisprudence Tool consists of a handbook and an online multiple choice test.

 Adverse Event Report